el20sw/MECH3895-Individual-Project/README.md

 ```

-A html file can then be found in the docs/build directory. `index.html` is reccomended for a point of entry into the documentation.
+A html file can then be found in the docs/build directory. `index.html` is reccomended as a point of entry into the documentation.

 ## Usage